-Babouras (Greek for bumblebee) is one of my true randomly discovered spots.
-One day I saw it while riding in a taxi and I knew at once that I had to visit the place, and did so alone.
+Babouras (Greek for bumblebee) is one of my true random discoveries in Athens.
+One day I saw it while riding in a taxi and knew at once that I had to visit the place, and did so alone.
 Ever since, it’s been one of my ideal summer spots (when it’s not packed with people, which isn’t too often — try dropping by earlier rather than later!)

 The easiest way to reach Babouras is walking from metro stations Kerameikos or Thiseio.